openpipekit/openpipekit.github.io/wiki/developer.md

   --data [data] This is optional because you can also pipe data to this command.
 ```

 What may trip you up here is that the square brackets around the `data` parameter indicates that it is an optional parameter and then explains that you can submit the data parameter to the CLI through a pipe.
-By that we mean that if you send some output from one command over a pipe character like we did in the first example, this command will catch that output and place it in the data parameter.
+By that we mean that if you send some output from one command over a pipe character like we did in the first example, this command will catch that output and use that in replace of the data parameter.
 The pipe character in Unix based systems (Mac OS, Linux, etc) is literally a pipe that connects commands to each other.
 In the pipe example above, the pull command usually outputs the current value to the screen but because there is a pipe character connecting the two, the output gets captured by the pull command.
 The technical terms here are that the pull command emits a string over STDOUT (standard out) and the pull command accepts that string over STDIN (standard in).
 A lot of commamnds out there accept data through STDIN, it's the glue that holds a lot of systems like Linux together.

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface. [[source]](https://en.wikipedia.org/wiki/Unix_philosophy#Doug_McIlroy_on_Unix_programming)

 That's from the guy who came up with the idea for the Unix pipe, Doug McIlroy.
 We think it's pretty rad.
+Especially because it allows us to write sensor and database drivers that work together while they may be written in different languages.

 ## Keeping the pipe running